abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/manual_content.rst

       - **Part II: Customization**: real problems need customized search algorithms and this is what the second part is all about.
         We explain the basic inner working of the solver and its customization.
       - **Part III: Routing**: we provide a general routing solver on top of our Constraint Programming solver that can already solve numerous node and vehicle problems out of the box.
-Its rich API provide a good basis to develop specialized routing algorithms including for arc routing problems.
+Its rich API provides a good basis to develop specialized routing algorithms including for some arc routing problems.
       - **Part IV: Technicalities**: we detail non-basic but useful techniques of the CP solver and its inner working.

     ..  only:: html

-        The **appendice** consists of an index.
+        The **appendix** consists of an index.
 You can access the :ref:`index <genindex>` anytime by clicking on the two links at the right in the header and footer bars in the web version of this manual.

     ..  only:: latex

-        The **appendices** consist of a bibliography and an index.
+        The **appendices** consist of a bibliography and an index.~\\~\\

+    ..  only:: html

+        Each chapter in the three first parts is illustrated by one typical problem except the chapter :ref:`chapter_metaheuristics` where we solve previously seen problems.

+    ..  raw:: latex

-    Each chapter in the three first parts is illustrated by one typical problem.
+        Each chapter in the three first parts is illustrated by one typical problem except chapter~\ref{manual/metaheuristics:chapter-metaheuristics}
+        on meta-heuristics where we solve previously seen problems.

+    Each problem is explained from scratch so you can follow even if you've never heard about them.

 Part I: Basics
 ^^^^^^^^^^^^^^^^^^^^